Navigating the Modern Data Ecosystem

 Today, most companies understand the significant benefits of the "Age of Data."
 Fortunately, an ecosystem of technologies has sprouted up to help them take advantage of these new opportunities.
 But for many companies, building a comprehensive modern data ecosystem to deliver data value from the available offerings can be very confusing and challenging.
 Ironically, some technologies that have made specific segments easier and faster have made data governance and protection appear more complex.

-Big Data and the Multiverse of Madness
+Big Data and the Modern Data Ecosystem

 "Use data to make decisions?
 What a wild concept!"
 This thought was common in the 2000s.
 Unfortunately, IT groups didn't understand the value of data – they treated it like money in the bank.
 They thought data would gain value when stored in a database.
 So they prevented people from using it, especially in its granular form.
 But there is no compound interest on data that is locked up.
 The food in your freezer is a better analogy.
 It's in your best interest to use it.
 Otherwise, the food will go bad.
 Data is the same – you must use, update, and refresh it, or else it loses value.